flatheadmill/zshctl/mandown.md

+# `zshctl`

+`zshctl` in a framework for creating command-line programs in Zsh.

+**Argument parsing**: An alternative argument parser that handles advanced argument types like negations and key values that creates variables with the appropriate Zsh type, integer, scalar, array or associative array.

+**Zsh completions**: Completions for Zsh driven by the command heirarchy and argument parser.
+Completions can be generated from the command heirarchy, the argument parser for options, the help markup, or through a completion function or all othe above.

+**Cached completions**: Networked completions can be cached for a short time, the cache can be invalidated, long running cached completions will display a spinner for the entertainment of the user.

+**Bash completions**: Almost as good as the Zsh completions with caching and spinners and all the `readline` foibles addressed.

+**Zshctl library**: Indented heredocs with optional `printf` formatting, `abend` and `warn`,

 ## Help authoring
 `zshctl` includes a help system that will display man formatted context sensitive help.

-Help is written using a markup language I call MAN DOWN!, which is a subset of Markdown.
-MAN DOWN! only supports bold, which expressed as backticks instead of asterisks, italic, and a single heading, using Markdown's heading 2.
+Help is written using a subset of Markdown simpilfied to support the formatting available in man pages.
+I call the language MAN DOWN!

+MAN DOWN! only supports bold, which expressed as backticks instead of asterisks, italic, and two heading levels, and definition lists instead of bullet or numbered lists.

 Bold is a backtick because bold is used to indicate program or command names, which is what the backtick generally does, so really it's the same as Markdown, backticks means inline keywords, but that means that there is no room for bold.
 If you want to emphasize something, you should use italics.

 Heading 1 is used to divide the sections of the MAN DOWN! file.
-Heading 3 is used for an inclusion mechanism.
+Heading 4 is used for an inclusion mechanism.
 This is much like the Markdown-as-XML format that is so popular with today's AI slopmentation.